 Cats are some of the best pets you can ask for.
-They are cute, they can usually take care of themselves quite well, but they can be a little mischievous at times.
+They are cute and can usually take care of themselves quite well, but they can sometimes be a little mischievous.
 While cats may not require quite as much maintenance as some other types of domesticated pets, there are still some things that only an owner can do.

-Since cats are mostly indoor animals, they can’t be taken outside like dogs so that they can do their business.
+Since cats are primarily indoor animals, they can’t be taken outside like dogs so that they can do their business.
 This is where kitty litter comes into play.
-Cat litter provides a place for them to do their business without having to leave home.
-It also tends to neutralize the smell, so you won’t have to deal with a smelly home.
+Cat litter provides a place for them to do their business without leaving home.
+It also neutralises the smell, so you won’t have to deal with a smelly house.

 Cat litter is placed in a litter box, where cats are trained to do their business.
-We will look at some different types of cat litter and the features that you should look for in the best type of cat litter.
+We will look at different cat litter types and the features you should look for in the best kind of cat litter.